-A referendum is a statement requested by a registered student group that, if passed by the all-campus elections process, represents an opinion of the student body.
+A referendum is a statement requested by a registered student group that, if passed by the voters in the all-campus elections, represents an opinion of the student body.
 Referenda pass if a majority of those who vote in the referendum vote in favor of the referendum; if a voter skips the question on the ballot, that is considered an abstention, which is neither for nor against the referendum.
 Passed referenda are not binding decisions on behalf of the University of Minnesota.

 About the Student Governance Organizations

 PSG is the student government that represents professional students at the University of Minnesota.
-They strive to advocate important issues of professional students at all levels: collegiate, University, city, state, and national.
+They strive to advocate important issues relating to professional students at all levels: collegiate, University, city, state, and national.